ministryofjustice/opg-data-lpa/README.md

-# opg-data-lpa
+# opg-data-template

 ## Purpose

-OPG Data LPA is a repo to build a rest API for interactions with LPA.
-Currently it includes GET endpoints for gathering information about LPAs from sirius.
+OPG Data template is a repo to build a rest API for interactions with template.
+Currently it includes GET endpoints for gathering information about templates from sirius.

-In the future it may be expanded to have further GET endpoints or PUT, POST or DELETE endpoints for  strictly LPA related functions.
+In the future it may be expanded to have further GET endpoints or PUT, POST or DELETE endpoints for  strictly template related functions.

 ## Tech stack